Description:

 Detailed Description

-Research shows that when some changes or mutations occur in the DNA involved with repairing
+shows that when specific changes or mutations occur in the genes involved with repairing DNA

-DNA-repair genes have responded well to drugs which damage DNA but are not part of standard
+damage, resulting cancers have responded well to drugs which damage DNA.

-patient response to treatment with docetaxel compared to carboplatin.
+mutations to treatment with olaparib compared to carboplatin.
+This study will test whether

 Patients wishing to participate in this study are screened for safety and health eligibility